 AIR's Study of Deeper

 Learning: Opportunities

 and Outcomes found

 that students who

 attended high schools

-that explicitly focused on
+that explicitly focused

-deeper learning ("network
+on deeper learning

-schools") experienced
+experienced superior

-better outcomes when
+outcomes when measured

-measured against students
+against students in

-in comparison schools.
+comparison schools.

 Students must be able to communicate their ideas effectively, think creatively, work collaboratively to solve problems, and manage their own learning.
-They need to develop dispositions - or mindsets - that empower them to confront new challenges, take initiative, and persevere through difficulties and setbacks.
+They need to develop dispositions-or mindsets-that empower them to confront new challenges, take initiative, and persevere through difficulties and setbacks.